-As a member of BSAR you are now “on call”.
+As a member of BSAR you are on the call out list.
 It is assumed that you will maintain yourself and your gear in the state of readiness you have agreed to on application.
 We, the members of BSAR, offer this service because of our experience, skills, special knowledge and equipment.

 It is understood that our services will not be called upon by the Police unless the need is considered sufficiently great.
 We will normally only be called to search in bush or mountain country, including the snowfields, where our skills are used to best advantage.